Revised: 12/19/2018; Amended: 3/29/2019; 8/28/2020; 12/18/2020; 09/24/2021

 - An unwavering commitment to lifelong education;

-- A large, diverse, high quality program, led by dedicated volunteers;
+- A large, diverse, high quality program, led by dedicated and talented volunteers;

 - A welcoming social environment, within and beyond the classroom;

-- An appropriate fee structure that provides for financial sustainability, member affordability, and planned growth; and
+- Financial sustainability, member affordability, and planned growth; and

-- Strong, growing relationships with Dartmouth College and the Osher Foundation, with appropriate access to their facilities and expertise.
+- Strong, growing relationships with Dartmouth College and the Osher Foundation, with appropriate access to their facilities, services and expertise.

 Article II: Membership and Fees